-This October I went to Albuquerque for 5 days of work.
-About 1200 miles as the crow flies, but rather than fly I drove there in our Model 3.
-Driving electric reduced my emissions by over 40% compared to flying or driving a 50 MPG Prius.
+In October 2019 I went to New Mexico for 5 days of work.
+The trip to Albuquerque would have been about 1200 miles as the crow flies, but rather than fly I drove there in our Model 3.
+Driving electric reduced my emissions by over 70% compared to driving a 25 MPG car, and 40% compared to driving a 50 MPG Prius.

 The full trip was 2,721 miles (4350 km) through 6 states.
-I drove a total of 47 hours, with 17 Supercharger stops and just over 7 hours of Supercharging, for which I paid $92.66.
-This post describes the trip and includes basic data on driving, charging time, energy use, and emissions.
-Feel free to read along or use the links below to jump to specific sections.
-Below each section you’ll find an “Index” link to jump back to the top.
+I used 17 Superchargers for which I paid $92.66.
+This post includes basic data on driving time, charging time, energy used, and emissions.
+Read along or use the links below to jump to specific sections.
+At the bottom of each section you’ll find an “Index” link to jump back to the top.

 Basic Driving Info

 ROUTE: I used ABetterRoutePlanner to plan my route and Supercharging stops along the way.
 Briefly: from my home I drove down Rt.
 5, over the Tehachapi pass, and along Rt.
 40 out to Albuquerque, with stops at the Grand Canyon and Meteor Crater along the way.
 After completing work I made a left in Albuquerque, like you should, and drove north towards the Four Corners region and in to Monument Valley.
 After that I drove through Page AZ, the Tehachapi Pass and up Rt.
 99 to get back home.
 Our 2018 Long Range RWD Model 3 was 18 months old and had 24,600 miles on the odometer at the start of the trip.